wesley-trust/wesleytrust-com/_posts/2021-04-02-graph-api-groups-pipeline-validate.md

   - import
 excerpt: "This post covers the first stage in the pipeline which will be used to automate creating, updating and removing Azure AD groups..."
 ---
-Pipelines are awesome for automating Infrastructure as Code, I'm mostly making use of [Azure DevOps][devops-link] to execute my Pipeline, but the YAML is also compatible with GitHub Actions, making it easy to use on either platform.
+Pipelines are awesome for automating Infrastructure as Code, I'm making use of [Azure DevOps][devops-link] to execute my Pipeline, but the YAML should also be compatible with GitHub Actions, making it relatively easy to use on either platform.

 For managing Azure AD groups in a pipeline, I'm taking a three stage approach consisting of:
 - Import & Validate